Irrelon/jquery-lang-js/README.md

 # Translating other text in JavaScript such as alert() calls

-If you need to know the current translation value of some text in your JavaScript code such as when calling alert() you can use the convert() method:
+If you need to know the current translation value of some text in your JavaScript code such as when calling alert() you can use the translate() method:

-    alert(window.lang.convert('Some text to translate'));
+    alert(window.lang.translate('Some text to translate'));

 # Dynamic content